-- MAKE STENCIL: Trace bunny shape onto the back of adhesive vinyl, then carefully cut out using a craft knife.
+- MAKE STENCIL: Trace the bunny shape onto the back of adhesive vinyl, then carefully cut out using a craft knife.

 - STENCIL: Stick vinyl onto the center of burlap piece.

 - Using a pouncer and white craft paint,

 - Apply paint to the inside of bunny (using a ‘pounding’ motion to apply paint rather than brushing motion)

 - Allow paint to dry for 10-15 minutes, then remove stencil.

 - Once the paint is fully dry (at least another hour or so), spray back of stenciled burlap with a generous coat of adhesive and place burlap in the center of plaque (adhesive sticks quickly, so make sure burlap is centered from the beginning).

 - I used a piece of rope to hang plaque (you could also use ribbon, twine, yarn, etc).

-- Using staple gun, staple the piece of rope to the top of plaque (one staple on each side).
+- Using a staple gun, staple the piece of rope to the top of plaque (one staple on each side).

-- Make yarn pom tail (detailed instructions for making pom poms can be found in this post) and glue in place on the plaque.
+- Make yarn pom tail and glue in place on the plaque.

 Hang them separately:

 Or simply set on your mantel:

-One of the best parts about this Easter craft, you probably have most of these supplies laying around already!
+One of the best parts about this Easter craft, you probably have most of these supplies lying around already!
 You can definitely use a scrap piece of wood for the plaque (instead of buying them from Michael’s as I did).
 Don’t have any adhesive vinyl laying around?
 You could also make a stencil out of cardstock.
 Just make sure to secure it to your burlap with some tape, and focus on ‘pounding’ on the paint (up and down motion) to achieve nice crisp lines.

 I hope all of you are enjoying your Spring so far!
 Have a wonderful Easter!